verhovsky/books-futures-explained/src/0_background_information.md

 The change is even more substantial under the hood.
 You see, promises return a state machine which can be in one of three states: `pending`, `fulfilled` or `rejected`.

-So when we call `timer(200)` in the sample above, we get back a promise in the state `pending`.
+When we call `timer(200)` in the sample above, we get back a promise in the state `pending`.

-Since promises are re-written as state machines they also enable an even better syntax where we now can write our last example like this:
+Since promises are re-written as state machines they also enable an even better syntax which allows us to write our last example like this:

 ```js, ignore
 async function run() {